Exchanges

 Outside Europe

-Oxford Brookes has exchange agreements with universities in Australia, Canada, Hong Kong, Japan, Kazakhstan, Mexico, New Zealand, Thailand, Uruguay, the United States and Vietnam.
+Oxford Brookes has exchange agreements with universities in Australia, Canada, Hong Kong, Japan, Kazakhstan, Mexico, Thailand, Uruguay, the United States and Vietnam.
 Universities in these countries are open to all subjects unless specified.
 The only Japanese partner university open to non-Japanese studies students is Ritsumeikan Asia Pacific University (APU).

 Is the exchange programme part of my degree?